jean-pierreBoth/multistochgrad/README.md

     [SCSD-2](https://arxiv.org/abs/1609.03261)

 * The SVRG algorithm described in the paper by R. Johnson and T. Zhang "Accelerating Stochastic Gradient Descent using Predictive Variance Reduction" (2019).
 [Advances in Neural Information Processing Systems, pages 315–323, 2013](https://papers.nips.cc/paper/4937-accelerating-stochastic-gradient-descent-using-predictive-variance-reduction.pdf)

+* The SAG algorithm described in :

-* The Stochstic Averaged Gradient Descent as described in the paper:
+The Stochstic Averaged Gradient Descent as described in the paper:
 "Minimizing Finite Sums with the Stochastic Average Gradient" (2013, 2016) M.Schmidt, N.LeRoux, F.Bach

+All algorithms alternates some form of large batch computation(computing gradient of many terms of the sum) and small or mini batches (computing a small number of terms, possibly just one, term of the gradient) and updating position by combining these global and local gradients.

-Further comments on the implementation are in the doc of files scsg.rs, svrg.rs, sag.rs.
+Further details on the algorithms are in the doc of files scsg.rs, svrg.rs, sag.rs and in the reference papers.

+The implementation is based on the ndarray and rayon crates that provide respectiveley efficient array manipulation and transparent threaded computations.

 ## Examples and tests

-Examples are based on logisitc regression applied to the digits MNIST database as in the second paper on SCSG papers.
-The logistic regression is tested with thre 3 algorithms.
+Examples are based on logisitc regression applied to digits MNIST database (as in the second paper on SCSG).
+The database has 60000 images of handwritten digits of 784 pixels.
+The logistic regression is tested with the 3 algorithms and some comments are provided, comparing the results.

+Small tests consist in a line fitting problem that is taken  from the crate optimisation.

 ## Acknowledgement